murarisumit/murarisumit.github.io/_posts/2018-07-09-linux-load-average-cpu-measure.md

 * This is original article, I read from.
 Kept here for personal refrence.[http://www.brendangregg.com/blog/2017-08-08/linux-load-averages.html](http://www.brendangregg.com/blog/2017-08-08/linux-load-averages.html)

-### Opening

-Linux load averages track not just runnable tasks, but also tasks in the uninterruptible sleep state.
-Why?
-I've never seen an explanation.
-In this post I'll solve this mystery, and summarize load averages as a reference for everyone trying to interpret them.

-Linux load averages are "system load averages" that show the running thread (task) demand on the system as an average number of running plus waiting threads.
-This measures demand, which can be greater than what the system is currently processing.
-Most tools show three averages, for 1, 5, and 15 minutes:

 ### Linux Uninterruptible Tasks

 * When load averages first appeared in Linux, they reflected CPU demand, as with other operating systems.